jf-landkreis-karlsruhe/lager-melder/Readme.md

 ```

 ## Customation
-* in the backend in `resource/static/kreiszeltlager-logo.jpg` paste the current logo for the header
+* in the backend in `resource/static/kreiszeltlager-logo.jpg` paste the current logo for the email header
+* For the header past the new image to `src/assets/logo.jpg` and fix styles in `Header.vue`.

 ## Run backend with docker
 * `cd attendee`